kamranahmedse/developer-roadmap/src/data/roadmaps/typescript/content/100-typescript/102-install-configure/100-tsconfig-json.md

 - `strict`: enables/disables strict type checking.
 - `outDir`: the directory to output the compiled JavaScript files.
 - `rootDir`: the root directory of the TypeScript files.
+- `include`: an array of file/directory patterns to include in the compilation.
 - `exclude`: an array of file/directory patterns to exclude from the compilation.

 Given below is the sample `tsconfig.json` file: